wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I use heatmap method to filter false positive detections and to combine overlapping bounding boxes.
+The steps are
+  - Create an array of zeros.
+The shape is same as one-channel frame
+  - Iterate over each positve search window.
+Add one to each pixel within the search window
+  - Iterate over each pixel in the array.
+Apply thresholding by setting pixel equal to 0 for those having values less than the pre-specified threshold.
-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+  - Apply `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+We assum each blob corresponded to a vehicle.
+We construct bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a frame, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the frame

 ### Here are six frames and their corresponding heatmaps: